jphruska/Ardeidae/Gene-tree_species-tree_discordance/Gene-tree_species-tree_discordance_readme.md

 # Gene and site discordance with IQTree

-Workflow below carried out with IQTree v 2.1.3
+Workflow below carried out with IQTree v 2.1.3.
+Here, we quantified gene-concordance factors (gCF) and site-concordance factors (sCF) for each node of the trees.
+This was carried out on datasets 5 and 6a.

 ## Incomplete dataset (no toepads)

+## Complete dataset (no toepads)
 1.

-## Complete dataset (no toepads)